-AI-Native Apps: The Future Every Startup Must Prepare for in 2026
+AI-Native Apps: Why Every Startup Must Rethink Its Product Strategy in 2026

 Introduction